 More Activity Ideas

-For other ways to play with ice check out Frozen Pom Poms and Ice Rocks and Frozen Lego.
+For other ways to play with ice check out Frozen Pom Poms, Ice Rocks and Frozen Lego and Frozen Water Beads.

 And in winter check out Cookie Cutters & Snow and Snow Art!

 For more sensory bin ideas check out 21 Amazing Sensory Bins for Toddlers & Preschoolers and 21 Amazing Sensory Bins for Summer

 For more summer activity ideas check out 21 Amazing Spray Bottle Activities!

 I prepared the Icy Letters weeks in advance of setting up the sensory bin.
 So I knew I had it in my tool belt on a hot day to pull out to entertain my 3 year old preschooler.

 With twin infants at home, sensory bins set up and clean up for me has to be quick and painless but most of all it has to promote free play!

 So for that to happen a lot of the times I don’t have an exact plan of how she should play with the sensory bin materials.
 I give her the tools and let her go at it.

 I gave her a jar of warm water and several different fine motor tools (see below) to help with the melting process I also added some salt for an added STEM element.

 Here’s how to make your own Icy Letters: